 1 Financing real estate with a securities-based line of credit carries risk and may not be appropriate for your needs.
 A complete assessment of your circumstances is needed to help you determine which type of loan provides the best fit.
 All loans are subject to credit approval.
 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 Please consult your tax or legal advisors to determine how any credit may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your taxes are prepared.

-2 Margin borrowing may not be suitable for all investors.
+2 Margin borrowing may not be appropriate for all investors.
 When you use margin, you are subject to a high degree of risk.
 Market conditions can magnify any potential for loss.
 The value of the securities you hold in your account, which will fluctuate, must be maintained above a minimum value in order for the loan to remain in good standing.
 If it is not, you will be required to deposit additional securities and/or cash in the account or securities in the account may be sold.
 Clients are not entitled to choose which securities in their accounts are sold.
 The sale of their pledged securities may cause clients to suffer adverse tax consequences.
 Clients should discuss the tax implications of pledging securities as collateral with their tax advisors.
 An increase in interest rates will affect the overall cost of borrowing.
 Wells Fargo Advisors and its affiliates are not tax or legal advisors.
-Margin strategies are not suitable for retirement accounts.
+Margin strategies are not appropriate for retirement accounts.
 Please carefully review the margin agreement, which explains the terms and conditions of the margin account, including how the interest on the loan is calculated.

 3 Subject to minimum equity requirements.